Salamander vs Frank's RedHot: Sodium, Ingredients & Flavor Comparison

 Most commercial hot sauces share a similar formula: vinegar, water, peppers, and salt.
 Vinegar creates the acidic base.
 Salt adds flavor intensity.
 The peppers provide heat.
 This approach isn't evil—it's efficient.
 It's also been the industry standard for decades.

 The problem is physics.
-Vinegar doesn't create body.
+Vinegar doesn't create depth.
+It doesn't create complexity.
 It's liquid acid—thin, sharp, one-dimensional.
-Without substantial ingredients to provide texture and complexity, salt does the heavy lifting.
+Without substantial ingredients to provide texture and flavor layers, salt does the heavy lifting.
 That's why mainstream hot sauce sodium levels run so high.
 The formula demands it.

 When you're pouring sauce that's 70% vinegar and water, you need salt to make it taste like something.
 When you're pouring sauce built from actual vegetables, the ingredients do that work themselves.